-Every book you see in a bookstore or online has a secret code — and it’s not just for scanning at checkout.
+Every book you see in a bookstore or online has a secret code and it’s not just for scanning at checkout.
 That code is called an ISBN number, which stands for International Standard Book Number.
-It’s a unique 13-digit identifier that tells bookstores, libraries, publishers, and readers exactly what book they’re looking at.
+Now that we know what is an ISBN, let’s learn everything about it.

 Think of it like a passport for books — no two are the same, and it helps the book travel across platforms, languages, and borders without getting lost.
 Whether it’s a bestselling novel or a college textbook, if it’s being published and sold, it most likely has an ISBN.

 This number is critical for book distribution, cataloging, and sales — especially in today’s digital-first publishing world, where platforms like Amazon, Flipkart, and Google Books rely on ISBNs to organize their massive catalogs.